Last Updated on

 Exploring the desert surrounding Las Vegas

 My co-pilots and partners in crime for this adventure were two wild and crazy German guys named Dirk – one who lives here in America and the other a visitor taking full advantage of the six weeks of vacation that most European companies offer (also – SIX WEEKS?!
 WHAT ARE WE DOING, AMERICA!?).
-Affectionately nicknamed “The Adventures of Dirk Dirk and Dork” by my wife, our trip-planning sessions occurred primarily via email until German Dirk arrived in Pittsburgh a couple weeks before they flew to California for the first leg of their journey.
+Affectionately nicknamed “The Adventures of Dirk Dirk and Dork” by my wife, our trip-planning sessions occurred via email until German Dirk arrived in Pittsburgh a couple weeks before they flew to California for the first leg of their journey.

 The Germans were both uncharacteristically laid back in their approach to what they wanted to see and do for the week I’d be joining them, so I took the lead in finding and proffering suggestions.
-Through conversations with others who’d ventured West and some very scatter-brained Google searches, we began to develop a clear idea for what we wanted our trip to be: instead of gambling, renting a screaming convertible sports car or taking in cabarets and live music, we were going to explore the abundant and accessible “wastelands” surrounding the city, where mafiosos buried the bodies of their enemies during their 1970’s heyday.
+Through conversations with others who’d ventured West and some very scatter-brained Google searches, we began to develop a clear idea for what we wanted our trip to Las Vegas to be: instead of gambling, renting a screaming convertible sports car, or taking in cabarets and live music, we were going to explore the abundant and accessible “wastelands” surrounding the city, where mafiosos buried the bodies of their enemies during their 1970’s heyday.

-We initially had the half-baked idea of exploring the wild badlands surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that by our trip dates of early June, temps rise well above the 110* mark during the day.
+We initially had the half-baked idea of exploring the wild badlands surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that during our trip dates of early June, temps rise well above the 110* mark during the day.
 If we were going to explore, it was going to be from behind the wheel of an air conditioned vehicle.

 Driving a Jeep off-road in the Desert

-In fact, the primary reason why it’s taken me nearly a year to even tackle this trip is because the vast amount of material and stories it provided was remarkably daunting – I was intimidated that I would not be able to do this trip justice.
+Regardless, the primary reason why it’s taken me nearly a year to tackle this trip is because the vast amount of material and stories it provided was remarkably daunting – I was intimidated that I would not be able to do this trip justice.
 Panoramic pictures don’t come close to showcasing the American West, so what on earth were my feeble words going to be able to convey??

-A sleepless night recently provided my answer: Direction.
+A recent sleepless night provided my answer: Direction.
 I could never explain or show you everything we saw during our vacation, but I most assuredly CAN use my photos and writing to encourage you to get out there and witness it for yourself.
 If you are going to take a trip to Las Vegas, I implore you, I beg you, pretty please with a cherry on top, get out of the city and witness all of the beauty nature has to offer.
 It truly is some of the best natural scenery this world has to offer – and many people don’t even know it’s there.

 - Burned out shell of a car we found in Red Rock Canyon State Park.